London Marathon: Results

 World records for marathon running have been set several times.
 Khalid Khannouchi, representing the United States, set the men's world record in 2:05:38 in 2002.
 The following year, British runner Paula Radcliffe set the women's world record in 2:15:25 (later briefly downgraded to "world best" by the IAAF as it was achieved in a mixed race, but restored to the title of "world Record" shortly thereafter); in 2017 Mary Keitany of Kenya set a world record of 2:17:01 for an all-women's marathon.
 Previous women's world records were set in 1983 and 1985 by Grete Waitz and Ingrid Kristiansen respectively, both of Norway.
-The current men's course record is 2:02:37 set by Kenyan Eliud Kipchoge in 2019.
+The current men's course record is 2:01:25 set by Kenyan Kelvin Kiptum in 2023.
 Marcel Hug of Switzerland set the Men's Wheelchair Race course record at 1:26:27 in 2021, and the Women's equivalent was set by Swiss athlete Manuela Schär in 2021, with 1:39:52.

 Amateur runners

 The race attracts amateur runners who make up the bulk of the thirty thousand or more participants; commonly running in fancy dress for charity causes.

 In 2002, Lloyd Scott completed the marathon wearing a deep sea diving suit that weighed a total of 110 lb, with each shoe weighing 24 lb; he also set a record for the slowest London Marathon time.
 On 19 April 2003, former boxer Michael Watson, who had been told he would never be able to walk again after a fight with Chris Eubank, made headlines by finishing the marathon in six days.
 In 2006, Sir Steve Redgrave (winner of five consecutive Olympic gold medals) set a new Guinness World Record for money raised through a marathon by collecting £1.8 million in sponsorship.
 This broke the record set the previous year by the founder of the Oasis Trust, Steve Chalke, who had collected over £1.25 million.
 In 2011, Chalke raised a new record £2.32 million.
 The £500 that Claire Squires collected before the race increased to over £1 million after she died having collapsed during the 2012 race.

 A small number of runners, known as the "Ever Presents", have completed each of the London Marathons since 1981.
 When the list was first established in 1995, there were 42.
 After 2019, their number has shrunk to 10.
 At the running of the 2019 event, the oldest runner was 85-year old Kenneth Jones, whilst the youngest runner was 60-year-old Chris Finill.
 They are all male.

+In 2025, Singaporean marathon record holder Soh Rui Yong set a new Guinness World Record for fastest ever marathon in a suit, running 2:39:57.
+This broke the previous record of 2:40:53 by Frenchman Emmanuel Bonnier.
+Soh accomplished this feat while an MBA student at London Business School and is also a graduate of University College London Law School.